-Lunch on the slopes is an important part of a ski vacation, as it provides the chance for a pitstop, re-fuelling and re-charging before the afternoon exertions!
-It is often a good opportunity to try local specialties and with the second half of the ski season in full swing, being able to sit outside enjoying the fabulous views with the warmth of the sun on your face is one of the major benefits of skiing in March and April.
+Lunch on the slopes is an important part of a ski holiday, as it provides the chance for a pitstop, re-fuelling and re-charging before the afternoon exertions!
+It is often a good opportunity to try local specialities and with the second half of the ski season in full swing, being able to sit outside enjoying the fabulous views with the warmth of the sun on your face is one of the major benefits of skiing in March and April.

 Courchevel 1850 – Le Chabichou